-The exhibits of this museum include the excellent Roman mosaic of the great “The Three Graces,” exhumed across northern Morocco, which includes coins, pottery, bronzes and prehistoric tools.
+The exhibits of this museum include the excellent Roman mosaic of the great “The Three Graces,” exhumed across northern Morocco, which includes coins, pottery, bronzes, and prehistoric tools.
 Further, this museum houses a library with over 60,000 volumes intended to the preservation of North African literature.

 Inside the fort walls of Sultan Moulay Abderrahman, is Tetouan’s exciting Ethnography Museum.
 Founded in 1948, this place is an amazing place for its organized displays of local customs, starting from marriage ceremonies to day-to-day life.
-This museum is made inside the actual gate of the ramparts, and one can climb up on the roof to take some photos of Tetouan travel guide.
+This museum is made inside the actual gate of the ramparts, and one can climb up on the roof to take some photos of the Tetouan travel guide.

 On the other hand, the El Hot Market is where you will find lovely ceramic works and handcrafted jewelry by goldsmiths.
 Guersa El Kebira is the place where textile and clothing traders set up shop, along with wonderful local textiles to purchase.
 For shoppers searching for a special gift for their loved ones, the Souk District shouldn’t be missed in their Tetouan travel guide.

-If you are going to take only one-day journey from Tetouan, make sure to make it to Chefchaouen, acknowledge for being one of the picturesque towns of Morocco.
+If you are going to take only a one-day journey from Tetouan, make sure to make it to Chefchaouen, acknowledge for being one of the picturesque towns of Morocco.
 This is a holy town with 20 sanctuaries and mosques, where hundreds and thousands of the faithful join in an annual pilgrimage.

-The white and blue washed houses in Chefchaouen in the medina are fantastic in its sheer beauty and even the numbers of tourists exploring it can’t break the magical spell of this town.
+The white and blue-washed houses in Chefchaouen in the medina are fantastic in its sheer beauty and even the numbers of tourists exploring it can’t break the magical spell of this town.